 Climate Star – The Award for successful Local Authorities in the Climate Alliance

-In 2016 Climate Alliance will invite member local authorities for the seventh time to apply with exemplary climate protection actions and measures for a Climate Star.
+In 2016 Climate Alliance has invited member local authorities for the seventh time to apply with exemplary climate protection actions and measures for a Climate Star.
 The Climate Star awards outstanding activities and documents the experience and success at local level.
 The diversity of local strategies and measures on climate change will be highlighted.

-The new closing date for applications is the 13 May 2016.
+The application period ended on 13 May 2016.
 The award ceremony will be held again on invitation of the Federal State of Lower Austria at 6 October 2016 in Schloss Grafenegg and will takes place in the framework of the International Annual Conference in Krems an der Donau.

 Near-surface Geothermal Resources in the Territory of the Alpine Space